 Minnesota Statutes, Sections 297E.02, Subd.
-2 and Subd.
-349.166, Subd.
+2, and 349.166, Subd.
 3

 The lawful gambling tax does not apply to a raffle conducted by an organization that delivers health or social services and is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
-The prizes awarded in the raffle must be real or personal property donated by an individual, firm, or other organization.
+The prizes awarded in the raffle must be donated real or personal property.